hsandt/rubber-duck-save-me/README.md

 # Rubber Duck, Save Me!

-A kind of escape room made with Ren'Py for [Taku's Mini Jam](https://itch.io/jam/takus-mini-jam).
+A kind of escape room made with Ren'Py for [Taku's Mini Jam](https://itch.io/jam/takus-mini-jam) on the theme (chosen among three) "Rubber Duck".
 The jam ran from May 24, 2019 to May 28, but the game was only developed on May 26-27.

 ## Tools